nhernandezdlm/nhdlm_cml_demo/code/README.md

 A pre-trained model saved with the repo has been placed in the `models` directory.
 If you want to retrain the model, open the `4_train_models.py` file in a workbench session: Python3 1 vCPU, 2 GiB and run the file.
 The newly trained model will be saved in the models directory named `loan_linear.pkl`.

-There are 2 other ways of running the model training process:
+There are 2 other ways of running the model training process, for the purpose of this lab we will focus on the Jobs:

 ***1. Jobs***